 TB is caused by a bacterium called Mycobacterium tuberculosis.
 The bacteria usually affect the lungs, but TB bacteria can affect any part of the body such as the kidney, spine and brain.
-If not treated properly, TB disease can result in serious disease and even death.
-TB is the commonest cause of death in the Republic of South Africa.
+If not treated properly, TB disease can result in death.

-People who are at most risk of acquiring TB are:
+People who are at most risk of TB disease are:

-- · Children less than 3 years of age
+- Young children less than 3 years of age

 - People living with HIV

-- Those who live in overcrowded or closed areas with poor ventilation
+- Those who live in over-crowded or closed areas with poor ventilation

 - Drug and alcohol abusers

 - People with cancer or other conditions that weaken the immune system